How to Sell Custom Jewelry Online and Actually Make Money

 29 million Americans said they owned jewelry in 2018.
 To put it in perspective, that’s the size of the population of Texas.
 We did the math, and you’d need approximately 362 lifetimes to meet that many people.

 As an ecommerce store owner, you can see there are a lot of possibilities in that number, and it’s just a matter of finding the right path for your business to access them.
-We’re here to help you understand how to sell personalized jewelry and grow your store in the process.
+We’re here to help you understand how to sell custom jewelry and grow your store in the process.

 In this blog article, we’ll go over why selling jewelry online is the next big thing, how to find that pricing sweet spot and best places to sell your jewelry, and how to introduce custom jewelry in a way that makes sense for your store.